HelloDisRico/TotalRecall/README.md

 - Change the value of secondVariableto any string.

 What is the value of firstVariable?
+// First Variable is equal to the secondVariable which equals to "Hello"
 - Create a variable called yourName and set it equal to your name as a string.
 Then, write an expression that takes the string `"Hello, my name is "` and the variable yourName.

 ex output: Hello, my name is Jean Valjean